xiix0/scam/README.md

-Hell is empty and all the devils are here.
+The devil can cite Scripture for his purpose.
-		-- Wm.
-Shakespeare, "The Tempest"
+		-- William Shakespeare, "The Merchant of Venice"